 The Canadian Indigenous Ancestry Category is intended for all First Nations, Métis, and Inuit applicants who have completed the above minimum admission requirements, but who do not meet the cutoff average established for this year's admission.
 In cases where the number of eligible applicants exceeds the available spaces, applicants will require higher averages than stipulated to be successful in the admissions competition.
-Applicants under this category will automatically be considered in the general category if they meet the selection cut-off average (see the Asper Advanced Entry Bulletin for more detailed information).
+Applicants under this category will automatically be considered in the general category if they meet the selection cut-off average.